alanjeffares/TANGOS/README.md

 The behavior analysis and compute experiments are included in ```.ipynb``` notebooks with instructions included.

+_Note: To run in tandem experiments with batch norm please see [our comment](https://github.com/alanjeffares/TANGOS/blob/main/src/legacy/comment.md)._

 ### Citation
 If you use this code, please cite the associated paper.
 ```